ahbernhardt/ahbernhardt/README.md

 ### Hi there 👋
-I'm Anh, a passionate web developer focusing on the frontend.
-I enjoy designing, writing code, and creating things that live on the internet.
+I'm Anh, a passionate web developer focusing on the frontend development and design.
 My goal is to always build products that provide pixel-perfect, responsive design, and performant experiences.

 - 🔭  I’m currently working on [Poncho.club](https://poncho.club) website.